grantat/world-leader-vis/README.md

 ## Inspirations

-This work was inspired by [FTAVis](http://www.ftavis.com/) and uses parts of the web design parts of it for this project.
+This work was inspired by [FTAVis](http://www.ftavis.com/) and includes parts of their web design for this project.
-Their project can be found here: https://github.com/ahoiin/ftavis-webapp.